Adolis García Player Props: Rangers vs. Red Sox

-On Wednesday, Adolis Garcia (.581 slugging percentage in past 10 games, including four home runs) and the Texas Rangers play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
-First pitch is at 7:10 PM ET.
+Adolis Garcia -- with a slugging percentage of .714 in his past 10 games, including five home runs -- will be in action for the Texas Rangers versus the Boston Red Sox, with Kutter Crawford on the mound, on July 6 at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Red Sox.
+In his most recent game, he racked up two hits (going 2-for-4 with a home run and two RBI) against the Red Sox.

 Adolis García Game Info & Props vs. the Red Sox